 The Daiwa Anglo-Japanese Foundation is pleased to offer Japanese Language scholarships for UK students.
-Daiwa award is a unique 19-month programme of language study, work placement and homestay in Japan, following a month of Japanese language tuition in the UK.
+Daiwa Scholarship is a unique 19-month programme of language study, work placement and homestay in Japan, following a month of Japanese language tuition in the UK.

 Daiwa Scholarships offer young and talented UK citizens with strong leadership potential, the opportunity to acquire Japanese language skills, and to access expertise and knowledge relevant to their career goals.

 The Daiwa Anglo-Japanese Foundation is a UK charity, established in 1988 with a generous benefaction from Daiwa Securities Co Ltd. The Foundation’s purpose is to support closer links between Britain and Japan.
 It carries out its activities through grant-giving, a comprehensive events programme, the Daiwa Scholarships and the Daiwa Scholarships in Japanese Studies.